danbills/rawls/src/perf/README.md

 # Other things to note:

-- May need to change the billing project and request URL (everything is hardcoded to dev for the time being- I'll make more options configurable at some point)
+- You may need to change the billing project and request URL within each script (everything is hardcoded to dev for the time being- I'll make more options configurable at some point)

 - If you want, you can view the list of JSON bodies that were posted for createWorkspaces and cloneWorkspaces.
+To do so go to {GATLING_HOME}/user-files/data

 - The TSV import can use any TSV you want, just point the simulation to use it in the line:
 	.bodyPart(RawFileBodyPart("entities", "YOUR_TSV_FILE_PATH").contentType("text/plain")))